glezzz/small-gui-practice/README.md

 ### GUI
-<p>Small GUI practice in JAVA that registers amount of times clicked on the button</p>
+<p>Small GUI practice in JAVA using the Swing library that registers amount of times clicked on the button</p>